Riders are continuously looking to bond with their majestic horses. One of the main things…

 The recommended amount for a stronger dosage is 0.50 milligrams of CBD oil per every 1 pound of body weight.

 Keep in mind that these are only recommendations and can be altered to meet the needs of your horse.
 Some animals respond better to low doses while others may benefit from higher doses.
 CBD oil is most effective when used twice daily.
-Effects are usually noticed within one hour for acute symptoms, whereas it may take up to two weeks of consistent use to notice a decrease in chronic symptoms.
 Learn more here!